 -- Pope Francis on U.S.-Cuba Rapprochement, December 18, 2014

 Church Situation: The Cuban government still places significant constraints on the Church's freedom in education, mass communications, receiving pastoral agents from abroad, among other areas.
 The Church in Cuba has implemented numerous social assistance projects in Cuba which, although small given existing controls, reach many sick, elderly, and disabled people.
 It also continues to perform significant pastoral work within the restrictions still in place in Cuba.
-As a sign of pastoral affection for the Cuban people, Pope Francis visited the island in September 2015.

 Towards a Rapprochement between the United States and Cuba: After a series of measures that lifted restrictions on purposeful travel, allowed family assistance, and permitted any U.S. international airport to allow charter flights to Cuba, in 2014 the U.S. government reestablished diplomatic relations with the island nation, and removed Cuba’s designation as a state sponsor of terrorism.
 In a dramatic gesture highlighting the historic opening between the two nations, President Barack Obama visited Cuba in March 2016, the first visit of a sitting U.S. president in over 85 years.
 These openings have resulted in greater freedoms and prospects for the Cuban people.
 Significantly, in January 2017 President Obama ended the popularly named “wet foot, dry foot” policy of the 1995 Cuban Readjustment Act, which allowed Cubans who set-foot on U.S. soil to remain in the country and become eligible for residency.